Meket: Overview

+Meket was historically part of Begemder province and a district of it.

+A landmark of this woreda is the monastery of Debra Abuna Aron, notable for its cave church.
+Local tradition tells that one of its chambers has "the remarkable property of allowing a man to stand in the middle of it and read a book while it was pouring with rain, without being touched by a single drop of water, although there was nothing between his head and the sky."

 This woreda extends from the divide between the Tekezé and Bashilo watersheds northwards, with elevations ranging from about 1200 at the northwesternmost point to over 3000 meters above sea level along the eastern part of its southern border.
 Rivers include the Checheho which has its source in this woreda.
 Filakit Gereger lies on the main Debre Tabor - Nefas Mewcha highway (also known as the Chinese road), and except for those of the eastern lowland woredas it is the only woreda capital with an all-year link to the Zonal capital of Weldiya.

 Meket, as well as the other seven rural woredas of this Zone, has been grouped amongst the 48 woredas identified as the most drought prone and food insecure in the Amhara Region.
 To combat increasing droughts and improve crop yields, two irrigation projects have been undertaken in this woreda by the Commission for Sustainable Agriculture and Environmental Rehabilitation in the Amhara Region, affecting 75 hectares and benefiting 270 households.